 By Mark Wills - Course Instructor of the Loan Signing System and Forbes Real Estate Council Member, and Best Selling Author

-I'm often asked, “Mark, what’s the one tip you can give a notary signing agent that will significantly grow their loan signing business?”
+I'm often asked, “Mark, what’s the one tip you can give a notary public loan signing agent that will significantly grow their loan signing business?”

 And the answer is actually funny... because the biggest tip I can give to grow your loan signing agent business has nothing to do specifically with being a notary loan signing agent at all.

 The most important for growing your signing agent business is to show gratitude.